kingkastle/Self_Driving_Agent/README.md

 #### States:
 Agent' state includes the following information:
- - Street light color
+ - Street light: Agent's movements are determined by traffic light color and so rewards
- - Oncoming traffic
- - traffic on the left
- - traffic on the right
- - Next waypoint
+ - Next waypoint: Agent's actions must be oriented to the next waypoint defined by the Planner in order to reach destination, rewards = +2 when a valid action drives the agent to the next waypoint

-Since rewards are related to actions taken and environment rules defined by traffic conditions (Oncoming, left, right), street light colors and next waypoint, agent' state need to include this information to learn which action maximizes rewards for the current conditions (traffic + street lights + next waypoint).
+Since rewards are related to street light colors and next waypoint, agent' state need to include this information in order to learn which action maximizes rewards and so learn how to drive towards destination.
+Some more information could be added to the agent' state, however since rewards are just function of these variables, there is no benefit in including more info while it would make the problem more complex to solve.

+**IMPORTANT I**: Traffic conditions are not considered since rewards does not include them as a variable.
+This is an enviroment deficiency probably originated because there are not much trafic and its implementation is probably difficult.

+**IMPORTANT II**: Time steps remaining or distance to destination are not included since rewards are not defined as a function of any of these factors.
+A way to improve this project is probably to include a reward of -0.5 when the agent performs a valid action that increases its relative distance to destination, with this information included in the reward definition, the relative distance to destination would be another factor in the agent' state definition.

 #### Q-Learning:
 In order to provide the ability to the agent of learning from previous states, a Q-matrix is generated.
 Each element of this Q matrix is an agent state&action which includes the following information:
  - Street light color
- - Oncoming traffic
- - traffic on the left
- - traffic on the right
  - Next waypoint
  - Action taken

 Each state&action in the the Q-matrix has a particular value that is updated accordingly to the reward obtained.
 At the very begining of the game, all possible pairs of states and actions had been assigned to a value of 0 but as the agent walks through the different states and takes different actions received rewards are used to update values.
 Values are updated with the received reward of the current state plus the maximun Q-value for the next state among all possible actions.

 #### Q-learning agent:
-Agent target is to reach destination while maximizing rewards received, for such reason q-learning agent follows the Planner policy but "senses" enviroment states (traffic + street light + Next waypoint) to decide which action take.
+Agent target is to reach destination while maximizing rewards received, for such reason q-learning agent follows the Planner policy but "senses" enviroment states (street light + Next waypoint) to decide which action take.
 The way the agent moves around the environment is the following:

 1. Sense current state (state1)
 2. Choose an action (action1) that maximizes Q-equation from this current state